Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Results

-The optical spectra provide the input data of our retrieval algorithm.
-The spectra are first preprocessed in a classical way (background subtraction, amplitude scaling and wavelength to time conversion (see Fig.~\ref{fig:fig1} and Methods.
-These signals $Y_1(t)$ and $Y_2(t)$ will be named the EO (electro-optic) signals in the following.
+A key innovation in {\DEOS} is how to achieve phase diversity in polarization-based electro-optic modulation.
+To do so, we record the optical spectra in single-shot at the two polarizer outputs, and the two optical spectra provide the input data of our retrieval algorithm.
+The optical spectra are first passed through a pre-processing pipeline that consists of subtraction, amplitude scaling and optical wavelength to time conversion (see Methods).
+These signals $Y_1(t)$ and $Y_2(t)$ will be named the EO (electro-optic) signals in what follows.
 Examples of EO signals are displayed in Figure~\ref{fig:fig1}b.

-As a key point of the \DEOS method, we use a special arrangement of the crystal, waveplates, and polarizations (see the caption of Figure~\ref{fig:fig1}), which leads to {\it different} responses on the two output channels.
-We will show that this information diversity will enable a numerical retrieval of the input terahertz signal.
+A key feature of the {\DEOS} method that creates diversity is the special arrangement of the crystal, waveplates, and polarizations (see Table~\ref{table:orientations}), which leads to {\it diversity in frequency response} on the two output channels.
+This diversity will enable a retrieval of the input terahertz signal using the maximum ratio combining ~\cite{kahn1954ratio,han_2005_phase_diversity}.

-A careful analytical analysis first shows that the measured outputs $Y_{1,2}(t)$ are related to the input field $E(t)$ by transfer functions { $H_{1,2}$ in Fourier space}.
-For a small input signal (see Supplementary Material, Sections~IV-V) we can write:
+{At first glance, it may not be obvious how the two output channels exiting the polarizing beam-splitter achieve phase diversity.
+While the two outputs may appear to carry the same information, as displayed in Table~\ref{table:orientations}, the {\it phase} modulations will be different.
+This {\it phase diversity} phenomenon~\cite{han_2005_phase_diversity} will thus lead to the two OSA channels to have complementary null behavior (see Figure~\ref{fig:fig1}).
+We will see below that the combined information in $Y_1(t)$ and $Y_2(t)$ will eliminate the nulls in the frequency response and hence overcome the fundamental bandwidth limitation}.